promise/readme/README.md

 ✅ Merged PR #36 in countr/website
 🗣 Commented on #230 in countr/countr
 ✨ Pushed 1 commit to biaw/multidomain
-✅ Merged PR #76 in biaw/multidomain
-✨ Pushed 1 commit to biaw/test-area
 ```

 ## Repositories I maintain